Architecture of Tamil Nadu: Sangam period architecture

-Several brick structures dating to the Sangam era have been unearthed at places across Tamil Nadu such as keeladi, adichanallur and kodumanal.
+Several brick structures dating to the Sangam era have been unearthed at places across Tamil Nadu such as Keeladi, Adichanallur and Kodumanal.
 The findings at these sites indicate that the buildings were built using burnt bricks.

+The Srirangam Ranganathaswamy temple is mentioned in various Sanskrit Literatures in various periods like the Ramayana, Mahabharatha, Padma Purana, Brahmanda Purana and Garuda Puranam.
+There are mentions even in the Tamil literature of the Sangam era (500 BCE to 300 CE), there are mentions in many books like Akanaṉūṟu, Purananuru, Paripāṭal and Silapadikaram.
+Example:- Silapadikaram (book 11, lines 35–40):

+The Srirangam Ranganathaswamy temple was first built by the Chola ruler, Dharmavarma.
+The Kaveri river flood destroyed the temple vimanam, and later, the early Cholas King Killivalavan rebuilt the temple complex as is present today.
+Beyond the ancient textual history, archaeological evidence such as inscriptions refer to this temple, and these stone inscriptions are from late 100 BCE to 100 CE.
+Hence, making it one of the oldest surviving active temple complexes in the world.
+There are many mandapas which were built near the main Sanctum Sanctorum which dates around 100 CE to 300 CE built by Uraiyur Cholas.
+There were later additions of structures and inscriptions in the temple which belong to the Chola, Pandya, Hoysala, Marathas and Vijayanagara dynasties who ruled over the region.
+These inscriptions range in date between the 7th and 17th centuries.

 Pallava architecture

 The Pallavas ruled from 600 CE to 900 CE and their greatest constructed accomplishments are the single rock temples in Mahabalipuram and their capital Kanchipuram, now located in Tamil Nadu.

 Pallava art and architecture represent an early stage of Dravidian art and architecture which blossomed to its fullest extent under the Chola Dynasty.
 The first stone and mortar temples of South India were constructed during Pallava rule and were based on earlier brick and timber prototypes.

 The earliest examples of Pallava constructions are rock-cut temples dating from 610 to 690 CE and structural temples between 690 and 900 CE.
 A number of rock-cut cave temples bear the inscription of the Pallava king, Mahendravarman I and his successors.
-The greatest accomplishments of the Pallava architecture are the rock-cut Group of Monuments at Mahabalipuram at Mahabalipuram, a UNESCO World Heritage Site, including the Shore Temple.
+The greatest accomplishments of the Pallava architecture are the rock-cut Group of Monuments at Mahabalipuram at Mahabalipuram, a UNESCO World Heritage Site, including the Sthalasayana Perumal Temple and Shore Temple.
 This group includes both excavated pillared halls, with no external roof except the natural rock, and monolithic shrines where the natural rock is entirely cut away and carved to give an external roof.
 Pallava sculptors later graduated to free-standing structural shrines which inspired Chola temples of a later age.
-Some of the best examples of Pallava art and architecture are the Kailasanathar Temple at Kanchipuram, the Shore Temple and the Pancha Rathas of Mahabalipuram.
+Some of the best examples of Pallava art and architecture are the Vaikunta Perumal Temple at Kanchipuram, the Shore Temple and the Pancha Rathas of Mahabalipuram.
 Akshara was the greatest sculptor of their time.